Monday, March 23, 2009

 A Random Act of Kindness

-The article that I came across in a weekend magazine is about spreading the good word and is a complete eye opener.
-It all started when young Melissa Morris-Ivone encountered a polite gesture from a fellow human being; a gesture which used to be part of a normal day's work in the good old times.
-Today we are in a world of cut throat competition.
-With all the madness around we have changed so much from what our forefathers used to be.
-Probably this jusitfies why a simple act of kindness and politeness made such a big impact and she decided to use the internet to spread the good word.
-She came up with the idea of starting OperationNice.com where people can contribute any act of kindness that they happened to be part of.
-In a world where selfishness and cruelty are part of daily life we definitely need more of these.
+Perhaps this justifies why a simple act of kindness and politeness made such a big impact and she decided to use the internet to spread the good word.
+She came up with the idea of starting OperationNice(dot)com, where people can contribute any act of kindness that they have been part of.
+In a world where selfishness and cruelty are part of daily life we definitely need more of such good vibes.